mitabear/mitabear.github.io/README.md

-Why do I need a readme beech i have an index
+I no longer have an index.html